b1llg/vprom/journal/journal.md

 ```

 ## Week 2: 2025-10-27 - 2025-11-02
+### 2025-11-01:
+- Finalized code and report assignment for the codes
+- Started to fill the submission form

 ### 2025-10-31:
 - Completed perfect plasticity code.
 - Validated analytical vs code exercise